 Prevention is cheaper in the long run.

-That's true whether it's getting your teet's cleaned that bring drinking water to your house.
-A broken Albuquerque's water and sews utility has reached stations, etc. - is breaking down.
-More than 400 But lack of money has increased the backlog of a dollars over the next decade to replace the Albuc in the mide of a \$250 million reconstruction of All Wedrasday night the active's board approved the system.
-By 2017, the a verage The board already has approved two rate will average 5 percent.
+That's true whether it's getting your teet's cleaner that bring drinking water to your house.
+A broken Albuquerque's water and sew utility has reache stations, etc. - is breaking down.
+More than 400 But lack of money has increased the backlog of p dollars over the next decade to replace the Albuc in the midet of a \$250 million reconstruction of Al Wednesday night the utility's board approved to upgrade the system.
+By 2017, the a verage The board already has approved two rates incre will average 5 percent.

-Utility officials say upgrading the system should lines.
-The new rate increases also will provide mitted.
-The increases are intended to cover maintaining.
-With the rate increases and an ongoing replacement of repair or replacement could be cleared by While no one likes higher utility bills, putting off the moderate compared with other neighboring cities counterparts pay - and the upgrades need to be
+Utility officials say upgrading the system should in two lines.
+The new rate increases also will provide multiplication of the increases are intended to cover maintaining acent with the rate increases and an ongoing replacement could be cleared by the one likes higher utility bills, putting off the moderate compared with other neighboring cities to be the tript thing by bit ing the ourse.

-Wednesday night, the utility's board approved moderate rate increases - 5 percent in 2015 and another 5 percent in 2017 - to upgrade the system.
-By 2017, the average residential customer's monthly bill would increase \$9, from \$45 to \$54.
+Wednesday night, the utility's board approved moderate rate increases -5percent in 2015 and another 5 percent in 2017 - to upgrade the system.
+By 2017,the average residential customer's monthly bill would increase \$9, from \$45 to \$54.
 The board already has approved two rate increases.
 One took effect last July.
 The second will take effect next year and will average 5 percent...
 The utility board did the right thing by biting the bullet now.